Lazar-Ionut-Radu/LightKnight/README.md

 LightKnight is a UCI chess engine written in C++.

 I started the development of this engine only because of my interest in the subject, to get acquainted with the the algorithms, micro-optimizations and heuristics involved.
-It's kind of a rabbit-hole once you get into it.
+This is a learning experience, and it becomes kind of a rabbit-hole once you get into it.

 In the beginning my goal was just to make something that can beat me at chess.
 It turns out that's not a hard task at all, so now I will try to make it as good as I can.
 We'll see how much I can improve it, however it's just a hobby project, thus the "Light" in its name.